moka-guys/dnanexus_send_email_empty_vcf/README.md

 This app requires two inputs:

 1. A array of vcf files
-2. An email address (optional)
+2. Email addresses - maximum 2 (optional)

 ## What does this app do?
 * This app loops through all the vcf files, selecting the desired vcf file (varscan.vcf - not varscan.bedfiltered.vcf)
 * If there are no variants in the file , add this to a list of 'empty' vcfs
-* Once all files have been read an email is sent to the moka-guys mailing list and, if provided, to the email stated in the input.
+* Once all files have been read an email is sent to the moka-guys mailing list and, if provided, to the email(s) stated in the input.

 ## Created by